 I’ve recently taken a keener interest in older photos of Cork but the realisation that I have photos in my own archive that are “sort-of old” has dawned slowly on me.
 Here’s a shot of The Grand Parade in Cork shot in 2003.
 The street looks completely different now of course.
 The street isn’t splitRead More »

 A derelict house on the Lower Glanmire Road in Cork as it existed in 2004, almost ten years ago.
 Now there’s a bridge across the road nearby obscuring this view and the house is boarded up.

 This unusual lump of metal sticking out of the pavement on the Grand Parade could be the oldest street furniture in the city.
 I had forgotten I had posted this photo way back in 2007 but I prefer this version of the photo as it has more detail.
 What do you think?
 Which photo isRead More »

 A street in San Francisco, 2006.

+“This will change everything he thought”.
+Err, no. It won’t.
 Billboards like this sprang up near the Elysian in Cork in 2007 and later as construction of that building continued.
 Well.
 It didn’t change anything except that the country went into recession and the building is mostly empty even now.
 Some nice photos here fromRead More »